It can be terrifying for a dog owner to watch their canine companion breathing hard and struggling to catch their breath.

 While this condition is not life-threatening, the sooner it is treated, the quicker it will be cleared up.

 Breathing hard is common in brachycephalic breeds, which is the name used for “flat-faced” breeds of dogs such as English bulldogs, French bulldogs, Boston Terriers, Pugs, and Pekingese.

-The breathing condition that these breeds commonly have is called Brachycephalic Syndrome and according to the American College of Veterinary Surgeons, the term Brachycephalic Syndrome “refers to the combination of elongated soft palate (interferes with movement of air into lungs), stenotic nares (deformed nostrils, obstruct airflow), and everted laryngeal saccules (large tonsils, obstruct airflow), all of which are commonly seen in the breeds listed above, and cause long-term breathing difficulties in these dogs that put them at a significantly higher risk for heatstroke, because they cannot pant correctly.
+The breathing condition that these breeds commonly have is called Brachycephalic Syndrome.
+According to the American College of Veterinary Surgeons, the term Brachycephalic Syndrome “refers to the combination of the elongated soft palate (interferes with the movement of air into lungs), stenotic nares (deformed nostrils, obstruct air flow), and everted laryngeal saccules (large tonsils, obstruct airflow), all of which are commonly seen in the breeds listed above, and cause long-term breathing difficulties in these dogs that put them at a significantly higher risk for heatstroke, because they cannot pant correctly.

 30. Tick-Borne Diseases

-There is a plethora of dangerous diseases that ticks can transmit to dogs, due to the fact that ticks feed on the blood of a multitude of disease-infected creatures, then attach to a dog and feed on their blood, transferring blood within the tick into the dog, including: Canine Ehrilichiosis, Lyme Disease, Rocky Mountain Spotted Fever, Canine Babesiosis, Canine Anaplasmosis, Canine Bartonellosis, and Canine Hepatozoonosis.
+There are a plethora of dangerous diseases that ticks can transmit to dogs because ticks feed on the blood of a multitude of disease-infected creatures, then attach to a dog and feed on their blood, transferring blood within the tick into the dog, including Canine Ehrlichiosis, Lyme Disease, Rocky Mountain Spotted Fever, Canine Babesiosis, Canine Anaplasmosis, Canine Bartonellosis, and Canine Hepatozoonosis.

 The best way to prevent this from occurring is to take as many measures as necessary to keep your dog ticks off.